Student entrepreneurs focus on food and mobility solutions at fifth annual Pitch Competition

-One team at the 2018 Business Idea Pitch Competition last week says it can.
+One team at UM-Dearborn's 2018 Business Idea Pitch Competition last week says it can.
 And with their five-minute presentation at the fifth annual College of Business event, they convinced the panel of judges too.

 Earning first place and the fan favorite online vote, the Happy Tummy team—made up of members Alina Hernandez, a sophomore majoring in industrial engineering, and graduate students Raquel Estrada and Priyal Sheth—was awarded prizes, which included start-up money.

 “So many parents have issues with having their kids eat, either because they will not sit still or because they are too picky.
 We hope our new design will add an element of fun—and education—for kids, and relieve stress on parents,” said Hernandez, who showed a 3D printed model of Happy Tummy they made in the Mardigian Library IDEA Studio to the judges.

 The Pitch Competition, which buzzed with energy to a full house at Fairlane Center North last week, is designed to promote the entrepreneurial environment of campus by identifying and supporting promising new business ideas from students.